 In another recent Fibromyalgia case, that court held, “We further recognize that tests of strength such as a functional capacity evaluation (“FCE”) can neither prove nor disprove claims of disabling pain, nor do they necessarily present a true picture in cases involving Fibromyalgia where the symptoms are known to wax and wane, thereby causing test results potentially to be unrealistic measures of a person’s ability to work on a regular, long-term basis.”)
 The attorneys of MyLTDbenefits.com recognize the critical need to challenge the veracity of the insurer’s FCE and also provide an independent FCE which is more sound, thorough, and relevant to the claimant’s specific type of pain disorder.

-Contact the attorneys of MyLTDbenefits.com to discuss your long-term disability benefits claim in detail.
+Contact the attorneys of MyLTDbenefits.com to discuss your pain disorders and long-term disability benefits and your long-term disability benefits claim in detail at 262-785-9606.